fonsecapeter/api-buddy/README.md

-# API CLI Buddy
+# API Buddy

 [![Build Status](https://travis-ci.org/fonsecapeter/api-buddy.svg?branch=master)](https://travis-ci.org/fonsecapeter/api-buddy.svg)

 Explore APIs from your console with API Buddy

 > Right now, only OAuth2 authentication is supported.
-It's the most common, and current gold standard for good security practices.
+It's the most common, and current gold standard for security best practices.
 Also most APIs use it.
 That said, I have no beef with all the APIs out there using something else, so feel free to open a ticket if you want something else supported. 🎟

 ## Usage